FBerding/aifeducation/README.md

 estimating the properties of learning and teaching materials.
 In the future more tasks will be implemented.

+*aifeducation* is in an early stage.
+We appreciate every feedback, bug report or contributions to our project.
+Please remind that we are a very small team managing this package.

 ## Installation

 You can install the development version of aifeducation from